bbitmaster/clippysync/README.md

 First clone the repository, then navigate to the directory and run

 ```
-pip install clippysync
+pip install -e .
 ```
-You may also use the `-e` flag to install in editable mode
+You may omit the -e flag if you don't want to install in editable mode

 ## Configuration